 Frequently Asked Questions About How to Ship Beer

-When you’re serious about starting an online beer business, there are dozens of questions running through your mind.
+When you’re serious about starting an eCommerce business and selling alcohol online, there are dozens of questions running through your mind.
 After all, you can’t just ship beer to anyone.
 Even if you can, there are federal, state, and sometimes local laws to adhere to.

 We compiled some of the most commonly asked questions about how to ship beer to make it easier.
 Check out our answers below:

 Yes, you can send beer in the mail, as long as you’re adhering to current laws.
-You need a business license, an FTID or EIN, and a shipping license for every state you’re sending products to.
+You need a business license, a federal tax ID (FTID) or employer identification number (EIN), and a shipping license for every state you’re sending products to.

 Your business license demonstrates that you have an EIN and are lawfully conducting business in your home state.
 A dealer or manufacturer’s license proves you’re sourcing alcoholic beverages legally, not on a black market.

 Shipping licenses are used to track which businesses are sending alcoholic products across state lines.
-They’re required by most states and are necessary if your business grows past your home state.
+They’re required by most states and are necessary if your business grows beyond your home state.

 Shipping companies require pre-approval for all commercial entities who want to send alcoholic beverages via their resources.
 Not only does this streamline the label printing and distribution process, it protects all business parties from federal or state penalties.

-You can ship beer via UPS as long as you're a pre-approved seller, a licensed business, and have as many shipping licenses as are relevant.
+You can ship beer via UPS as long as you're a pre-approved seller, a licensed business, and have as many shipping licenses as are relevant to your business.

 First, book a free, 15-minute consultation with a UPS staff member to tell them more about your business and goals.
 They’ll ask you some basic questions to vet your readiness and ensure a smooth start.